Unsolved Problems in Group Theory. The Kourovka Notebook

 The abbreviation CFSG stands for The Classification of the Finite Simple Groups, which means that every finite simple non-abelian group is isomorphic either to an alternating group, or to a group of Lie type over a finite field, or to one of the twenty-six sporadic groups (see D.\,Gorenstein, {\it Finite Simple Groups: The Introduction to Their Classification}, Plenum Press, New York, 1982).
 A note ``mod CFSG'' in a comment means that the solution uses the CFSG.
 0.5ex

 Wherever possible, references to papers published in Russian are given to their English translations.
-The numbering of the problems is the same as in the Russian original: sections correspond to issues, and within sections problems are ordered lexicographically by the Russian names of the authors (or Russian transliterations).
-The index of names may help the reader to find a particular problem.
+The index of names reflects the authors of the problems and papers cited in the problems and solutions, as well as all other names mentioned in the text.